-Since the first outbreak in December of 2013, the Ebola crisis in West Africa has grown from a local, to a regional and now an international health crisis.
+Since the first outbreak of this dreaded disease in December of 2013, the Ebola crisis in West Africa has grown from a local, to a regional, and now an international, health crisis.

-Since March, Father Themi, has been sounding the alarm about the Ebola threat but, unfortunately, his warnings and the alerts of others were not sufficiently heeded.
+Since March, Father Adamopoulos has been sounding the alarm about the Ebola threat, but unfortunately, his warnings and the alerts were not sufficiently heeded.
 Now, according to multiple international medical authorities, the Ebola outbreak is out of control.
-Watch Father Themi talk on the subject below:

-“Everyone is scared of everybody else.
+The priest continued, “Everyone is scared of everybody else.
 If anyone complains that they have a headache or a fever… boom, they’re finished.
 They are completely shunned and isolated.
 As for the rest of us, we are doing our best to control the situation.
-The government has quarantined effected areas, movement has been restricted.
-There is a national curfew – after 7pm no one is allowed on the streets.
+The government has quarantined affected areas, movement has been restricted.
+There is a national curfew – after 7 PM, no one is allowed on the streets.

 “Daily life has become very difficult.
 Everyone has to wear gloves and wash their hands in chlorine water.
 You’re never sure if the person you’re talking to has the virus but isn’t showing any symptoms yet.
 The country has ground to a standstill.
 Crowds are not allowed to gather.
-It’s like a war situation.”
+It’s like a war situation,” Father Themi added.

-Ebola is not transmitted by air, but rather through bodily fluids like blood and saliva.
-The virus is also not transmitted through water or food, but it can remain on objects, such as needles or even clothing, for an extended period of time after the infected person comes in contact with that object.
+Ebola is not transmitted by air, but rather through bodily fluids such as blood and saliva.
+The virus is not transmitted through water or food, but it can remain on objects, such as needles or even clothing, for an extended period of time after the infected person comes in contact with that object.
 There is no known cure for Ebola (other than experimental drugs) and no inoculation against the disease.
-The death rate for those infected with the Ebola virus can be as high as 90%.
+The death rate for those infected with the Ebola virus can be as high as 90 percent.

-“What I am trying to do,” Father Themi says, “is to institute a sound understanding of what we are dealing with without creating too much fear or panic.
-For example, all of the altar boys have to wear long sleeves, trousers and gloves and wash their hands in chlorine before entering the church.
-There is a great deal of daily discomfort in addition to the fear of catching the disease.”
+“What I am trying to do,” Father Themi says, “is to institute a sound understanding of what we are dealing with without creating too much fear or panic… There is a great deal of daily discomfort in addition to the fear of catching the disease.”

-Despite the pleas from many of his friends and supporters urging him to leave Sierra Leone and seek safety in Australia, Father Themi stayed on saying, “Our Lord Jesus has taught that the shepherd of the flock does not run away when danger or an enemy approaches but remains to protect the sheep.
+Despite the pleas from many of his friends and supporters urging him to leave Sierra Leone and seek safety in Australia, the stalwart priest stayed on, saying, “Our Lord Jesus has taught that the shepherd of the flock does not run away when danger or an enemy approaches but remains to protect the sheep.
 The hireling runs away.
 ‘But he that is a hireling and not the shepherd … seeing the wolf coming leaves the sheep and flees….the hireling flees because he cares not for the sheep.
 (St. John 10.
 12-13).
-I am not a hireling!
+I am not a hireling!’

-Father Themi is always in need of resources to support his mission, but particularly so now.
+Father Themi is always in need of resources to support his mission, but that is particularly true now.
 Additional money is needed to buy food to feed the residents of Waterloo so they will choose to remain in the compound and not go begging in the streets for money.